 With FVPpulse, LTG presents a new development that replicates the natural movement of the air and consequently helps buildings “breathe”.
 The FVPpulse decentralised supplied air and return air unit extends the principle of easy-to-implement, non-stationary air flow to office premises.
-Unlike conventional facade-mounted ventilation units, FVPpulse does without separate air ducts for outside and exhaust air: instead, it has a single fan and just one opening in the facade and uses a system of dampers to switch cyclically between the intake and outlet functions.
+Unlike conventional facade-mounted ventilation units, FVPpulse does without separate air ducts for outside and exhaust air: instead, it has only a single opening in the building skin per unit and uses a system of dampers to switch cyclically between the intake and outlet functions.
 This non-stationary ventilation results in the thorough mixing of the air in the room at low air velocities and high air volumes.
-Despite its slimline design, FVPpulse can supply air at a rate of up to about 240 m³/h.
+Despite its slimline design, FVPpulse can supply air at a rate of up to 75 cfm (150 cfm in hybrid ventilation mode).
 The FVPpulse units have fewer main components than conventional facade-mounted ventilation units.
 While offering the same performance, they are more compact, prevent flow short-circuits at the facade and ensure a comfortable air flow through the room.

 Heat recovery unit protected against freezing